• Skip to primary navigation

 The distinct taste of hoisin sauce can be likened to sweet chili sauce, and it has complex, deep flavors that include soybean paste, garlic, sesame oil, Chinese five-spice powder, and sugar syrup.

-A perfect substitute for sweet soy glaze is hoisin sauce – simply mix one teaspoon of sugar into one tablespoon of hoisin for the same sweetness but with a more intense flavor profile.
+A perfect substitute for sweet soy glaze is hoisin sauce - simply mix one teaspoon of sugar into one tablespoon of hoisin for the same sweetness but with a more intense flavor.

 5 - Ponzu with Honey

-Ponzu with honey is a delectable combination of Japanese ingredients that is sure to bring delicious flavor to any dish.
+Ponzu with honey is a tasty combination of Japanese ingredients that is sure to bring delicious flavor to any dish.

 Ponzu is a citrus-based sauce that typically has the juice of lemons, limes, and oranges.

-Honey lends sweetness and complexity to complete the Ponzu umami-rich flavor profile.
+Honey lends sweetness and complexity to complete the Ponzu umami-rich flavor.

 The result is a thicker sauce than regular ponzu, with a luxurious texture and subtle sweetness followed by a slight tartness.